-Goal: Protect and enhance e the natu ıral envir onment Project Priority SCP Link Who 12/13 \$ 13/14 \$ 14/15 \$ 15/16 \$ Stakeholders Progress (Including Performance Indicators) Waste Management - Regional Project Project management 0.15 FTE Percentage Completed: 45% High 2.4 CEO, MWRC 0 360,000 O Ö Shires of Carnamah, Coorow, Mullewa, Perenjori, Three Springs and Mingenew Capital works for tip set at \$265,000 Funded by Refuse Station Reserve Recurrent costs post 2016: \$60,000; Joint project identified between Shire of Morawa and Shire of Perenjori: DCEO successfully applied for \$5,000 in planning funding; Joint approach discussed on December 2013 at meeting between Presidents, Deputh President and CEO's - Agreed this is a key project.
-Dallywater Consulting have developed strategic plan which was presented to Council on 17 July 2014 Application for funding in the Waster Authority Regional Funding Program was lodged on 27 June 2014.
-The assessment has been concluded and unfortunately the application was highly regarded but lack of site and proximity to Geraldton went against the proposal The CEO has met with CEOs from Morawa, Perenjori, Three Springs and Mingenew to discuss a regional solution.
-The meeting took place on 14 April 2015.
-CEO has received data from
+Pro ject Priority SCP Who 12/13 13/14 \$ 14/15 15/16 Stakeholders Progress (Including Performance Waste Management - Regional Project Project management 0.15 FTE Percentage Completed: 45% High Link 2.4 CEO, MWRC \$ 0 360,000 \$ 0 \$ 0 Shires of Carnamah, Coorow, Mullewa, Perenjori, Three Springs and Mingenew Capital works for tip set at \$265,00 Funded by Refuse Station Reserve Recurrent costs post 2016: \$60,000; Joint project identified between Shire Morawa and Shire of Perenjori: DCEO successfully applied f \$5,000 in planning funding; Joint approach discussed on December 2013 at meetin between Presidents, Deput President and CEO's - Agreet this is a key project.
+Dallywater Consulting have developed strategic plan which was presented Council on 17 July 2014 Application for funding in the Was Authority Regional Funding Prograt was lodged on 27 June 2014.
+The assessment has been concluded an unfortunately the application was not successful.
+The application was high regarded but lack of site and proximit to Geraldton went against the proposation of the CEO has met with CEOs from Morawa, Perenjori, Three Springs and Mingenew to discuss a region solution.
+The meeting took place on April 2015.
+CEO has received data from neighbouring Shires and is in the process of collating it.
+CEO has discussed with Karara and center of the center of

 Sinosteel the possibility of purchasing or leasing a portion of Dingle Dell as a possible site for location of a landfill site.
 CEO has met with Avon Waste and Dallywater to determine the optimum size of transfer bins and collection methods.
 CEO to visit potential sites during February.
-Coordinated waste management by Shires Removal of waste to sub-regional station • Water Supply Development Project management 0.05 FTE Percentage Completed: N/A Medium 1.4.1 CEO 0 0 0 Unknown Water Corporation Department or Water Recurrent costs post 2016: Unknown Drainage re greening of the Town.
+Coordinated waste management by Shires Removal of waste to sub-regional station • Water Supply Development Project management 0.05 FTE Percentage Completed: N/A Medium 1.4.1 CEO 0 0 0 Unknown Water Corporation Department of Water Recurrent costs post 2016: Unknown Drainage re greening of the Town.
 Not until 2015/16 Stage Three SuperTowns.
 Subject to be raised with the Minister at the WALGA Convention in August 2014.
-Future water needs secured Water storage constructed • Solar Thermal Power Station Feasibility Study Project management 0.1 FTE Percentage Completed: 95% Medium 1.3.1 Project Officer 0 500,000 0 0 Western Powe Public utilities Office Legal advice received re reallocation of • Water Supply Development and Waste Water Plant Upgrade Medium 1.4.4, 2.1.1, 2.1.3 CEO 0 140,000 0 0 Watercorp Works for 2015/16 One pond remaining (\$49,681).
+Future water needs secured Water storage constructed • Solar Thermal Power Station Feasibility Study Project management 0.1 FTE Percentage Completed: 95% Medium 1.3.1 Project Officer 0 500,000 0 0 Western Powe Public utilities Office 3 • Water Supply Development and Waste Water Plant Upgrade Medium 1.4.4, 2.1.1, 2.1.3 CEO 0 140,000 0 0 Watercorp Works for 2015/16 One pond remaining (\$49,681).
 This will be completed in 2015/16.;